 The local ancient tales describe how heroes such as Cúchulainn, Fionn Mac Cumhail and Fianna played the game.

 In the 13th Century, Kilkenny forbade the practice of hurling due to its violence.
-Of course, that many rules changed throughout the years.
-As an example, animal hair balls were replaced by the modern sliotar.
+Of course, many rules changed throughout the years.
+As an example, animal hairballs were replaced by modern sliotar.

-This is true to all other present day sports.
-Standard rules were stablished to unify the games in the five continents of the planet.
+This is true for all other present-day sports.
+Standard rules were established to unify the games in the five continents of the planet.

 After the English colonization of Ireland, there was a dispute between English and Irish cultures.
 In the 19th Century, the GAA was formed to keep alive Irish traditions and folklore, which was suffering prejudice in the English dominated society.